Everything You Need to Know About Composite Bonding

-Composite Bonding is a cosmetic treatment that is used to fix the colour and shape of teeth in order to restore them to their original colour and shape.
+Composite Bonding is a cosmetic treatment that is used to fix the colour and shape of teeth in order to restore them to their original look.
 Bonding can help to repair chips, fractures, decay, fill gaps and improve discolouration of the teeth.
 Basically, it is an enhancing tool for the teeth.
-The way this procedure works is through applying a tooth coloured resin (in other words a tooth-coloured restorative material) called composite onto the teeth.
-The colour of the resin is also matched to your teeth, so it will look as if it is a natural part of your teeth (i.e. it will not stand out as different!).
+The way this procedure works is through applying a tooth coloured resin, called composite, onto the teeth.
+The colour of the resin is matched to that of your teeth.
+So it will look as if it is a natural part of your teeth.

 - Composite bonding is considered a fast and effective way to fix minor cosmetic issues.
 The treatment is completed all on the same day so you can go back to your normal schedule soon after (the only exception to this would be if you have anaesthesia however this is very unlikely and wouldn’t usually be required as the treatment is not painful).